calacademy-research/cas-dspace-dev/cas_dam_admin/frontend/README.md

 To get started, install and then build app:

 ### `npm install`

+## Logging

+All logging is done using `winston`, a javascript logging library.
+The setup for the logger can be found in `src/logger.js`.
+All information about the logger can be found here: https://github.com/winstonjs/winston.

 ## Available Scripts

 In the project directory, you can run: